Alice Wilson: Later career and retirement

+A few months before her death, Wilson gave up her office at the GSC and informed Dr. James M. Harrison about it.
+Although Dr. Harrison tried to convince her not to leave, Wilson responded by saying, "[Her] work is done."

 Death

-A few months before her death, Alice gave up her office at the GSC and informed Dr. James M. Harrison about it.
-Although Dr. Harrison tried to convince her not to leave, Alice responded by saying, “[Her] work is done.”
-She was recognized by the GSC and they named a meeting room named after her, “Alice Wilson Hall” in Ottawa.

-Alice Wilson died in Ottawa on April 15, 1964, at the age of 84 years old.
+Wilson died in Ottawa on April 15, 1964, at the age of 84 years old.
 Her death marked a significant loss to the academic community, particularly in the field of geology.
 She is remembered for her work to the understanding of the stratigraphy and invertebrate palaeontology of the Palaeozoic strata of eastern Canada, though that contribution wasn't recognized until after her retirement.

 Awards and recognition

-Wilson was the first woman geologist hired by the Geological Survey of Canada (1909); one of the first two women elected as Fellows of The Royal Canadian Geographical Society (1930); the first Canadian woman to be admitted to the Geological Society of America (1936); and the first female Fellow of the Royal Society of Canada (1938).

-In 1935, when the government of R. B. Bennett was looking to honour a woman in the federal civil service, Wilson was chosen to become a Member of the Order of the British Empire.
+Wilson received numerous professional honours during her lifetime and has been commemorated in Canada for her pioneering role in geology.